artalar/reatom/docs/src/pages/general/what-is-state-manager.md

 Rx, Solid, React, any Event Emitter are all about reactive programming.
 Proxies / lenses / pull or push are just an API, not a sense.

 > Is [React](https://reactjs.org) reactive?
 Yeah!
 It is simple to test.
 Do you have a control of callbacks (render functions) execution?
 No, React defines it.
 You could ask to plan an update, but it will run when React will decide to.
+Reactivity in implementations could be very different, [MobX](https://mobx.js.org) and [Rx](https://rxjs.dev) are both reactive, but look totally opposite to each other.

 ### RP pitfalls